-Rita Ora Rocks Barely-There Denim Outfit For Dubai Performance
+Rita Ora Rocks Barely There Denim Outfit For Dubai Performance

 “Killed it as usual!
 Always delivering!” a fifth follower commented.

-2019 has seen Rita become even busier than ever.
+The year 2019 has seen Rita become busier than ever.

 The “Only Want You” chart-topper recently dropped her own collection with German fashion brand Escada.